13 Best Watches for 2026: What Experts Recommend

 Automatic movement: The F6724 movement provides a 40-hour power reserve and hand-winding capability.
 The exhibition case back reveals the decorated rotor and movement finishing.

-8. Best Casual Watch of 2025: Timex Weekender Chronograph
+8. Best Casual Watch: Timex Weekender Chronograph

 At $57, this watch looks like it should cost $100.
 The chronograph functions work smoothly, and the interchangeable NATO straps let you change the entire look in seconds.